If you’re look to improve your nutrition, does any of this sound familiar to you?

 Let’s start from the very beginning …

 Protein powder is made from one of several natural protein sources (sometimes a combination).
-It’s meant to be consumed alongside a healthy diet, to top-up your protein intake, so that your body has enough of the stuff to generate maximum gains in the gym.
+It’s meant to be consumed alongside a healthy diet, to top-up your protein intake, so that your body has enough of the stuff support your health and nutrition goals.

 There are different types of protein powder, we’ll discuss the following in this guide: